 Once the board passes that check, export or share the version you will brief from.
 The final output should be one presentable board plus one short rationale.

-Where Storyflow helps: Storyflow lets you keep the final board, the written rationale, and any supporting files in one project and share or export from there.
-If you need to revise later, the earlier candidate directions are still on the same canvas, which makes iteration much faster than rebuilding from scratch.
+Where Storyflow helps: Storyflow keeps the final board, the written rationale, and supporting files in one project to share or export from there.
+If you revise later, the earlier candidate directions are still on the same canvas, which makes iteration faster than rebuilding from scratch.

 Common mistake: Presenting the first complete-looking version without a review gap, which is how weak or contradictory references slip through because you are still attached to the search process.